rancher/fleet-docs/docs/helm-ops.md

 in the `GitRepo`, following a GitOps, or git-driven, approach to continuous deployment.
 This requires a git repository to be available, possibly containing `fleet.yaml` or other configuration files.

+HelmOps, on the other hand, relies on a Helm registry as its source of truth, just as GitOps uses a git repository.
-HelmOps, on the other hand, enables a `HelmOp` resource to be created, with similar options to those available in a `GitRepo` resource and/or in a `fleet.yaml` file for targeting bundles to clusters, configuring chart values, etc.
+Leveraging HelmOps is done by creating a `HelmOp` resource, with similar options to those available in a `GitRepo` resource and/or in a `fleet.yaml` file for targeting bundles to clusters, configuring chart values, etc.

+HelmOps is the concept.
+A `HelmOp` is a custom Kubernetes resource managed by Fleet.

 The Fleet HelmOps controller will create lightweight bundles, pointing to referenced Helm charts, without downloading them.